Lectures on Foliation Dynamics: Barcelona 2010: Exponential Complexity

 We include this example, because it is actually a result about foliation entropy!
 The assumption that $B$ has uniformly negative sectional curvatures implies that the geodesic flow $\phi_t \colon M \to M$ defines a foliation on $M$, its weak-stable foliation.
 Then by a result of Pugh and Shub, the weak-stable manifolds $L_w$ form the leaves of a $C^1$-foliation of $M$, called the \emph{weak-stable foliation} for $\phi_t$.
 Moreover, the orbits of the geodesic flow $\phi_t(w)$ are contained in the leaves of $\F$.
 Then again one has $h(\cGF) \sim h_{top}(\phi_1)$ which equals the growth type of the leaves.

-Besides special cases such as for the Hirsch foliations and their generalizations in \cite{BHS2006} where there is uniformly expanding holonomy groups, and the weak stable foliations for Anosov flows, how does one determine when a foliation $\F$ has positive entropy?
+Besides special cases such as for the Hirsch foliations and their generalizations in \cite{BHS2006} where one has uniformly expanding holonomy groups, and the weak stable foliations for Anosov flows, how does one determine when a foliation $\F$ has positive entropy?

 There is a third case where $h(\cGF) > 0$ can be concluded, as noted in \cite{GLW1988}, when the dynamics of $\cGF$ admits a ``ping-pong game''.
-The notation ``ping-pong game'' is adopted from the paper \cite{delaHarpe1983} which gives a more geometric proof of Tits Theorem \cite{Tits1972} for the dichotomy of the growth types of countable subgroups of linear groups.
+The term ``ping-pong game'' is adopted from the paper \cite{delaHarpe1983} which gives a more geometric proof of Tits Theorem \cite{Tits1972} for the dichotomy of the growth types of countable subgroups of linear groups.
 To say that the dynamics of $\cGF$ admits a ping-pong game, means that there are disjoint open sets $U_0 , U_1 \subset V \subset \cT$ and maps $g_0, g_1 \in \cGF$ such that for $i = 0,1$: \begin{itemize} \item the closure $\overline{V} \subset Dom(g_i)$ for $i = 0,1$ \item $g_i(\overline{V}) \subset U_i$ \end{itemize} It follows that for each $w \in V$ the forward orbit

 consists of distinct points, and so the full orbit $\cO(w)$ has exponential growth type.
 Moreover, if $\epsilon>0$ is less than the distance between the disjoint closed subsets $g_0(\overline{V})$ and $g_1(\overline{V})$, then the points in $\cO^+_{g_0 , g_i}(w)$ are all $(\epsilon, \ell)$-separated for appropriate $\ell > 0$, and hence $h(\cGF, K) > 0$.